melezhik/swat/examples/swat-generators-with-lib/README.md

+# Synopsis

-- this is example of using swat generators with included perl library
+This is example of using swat generators with included perl library

-- usage: `swat examples/swat-generators-with-lib http://jsonplaceholder.typicode.com`
+# Usage

+    swat examples/swat-generators-with-lib